IPSA Rules and Procedures - Annex 5

 Panels in all parts of the programme shall be of such length as the programme committee may decide.
 Each panel shall include four to six papergivers, two discussants and one or two chairs.

-Convenors are responsible for organising one or more panels, and are appointed as follows:
+Convenors are responsible for organizing one or more panels, and are appointed as follows:

 (i) Convenors of panels related to the main theme: by the Programme Committee;

-(ii) Convenors of panels organised by research committees: by the RC Chair(s);
+(ii) Convenors of panels organized by research committees: by the RC Chair(s);

 (iii) Convenors of special panels: by IPSA members;